walterpg/google-drive-sync/doc/README.md

 ## Installation (Normal)
 The [general instructions](https://keepass.info/help/v2/plugins.html) for installing plugins apply.
 Download the .PLGX file from the [release page](https://github.com/walterpg/google-drive-sync/releases).
-For example, KeePassSyncForDrive-x.x.x.plgx, where 'x.x.x' is the release version.
+For example, KPSyncForDrive-x.x.x.plgx, where 'x.x.x' is the release version.
 There should also be a link to the current release on the repo's [README page](https://github.com/walterpg/google-drive-sync).

 1. Copy the .plgx file to the KeePass installation directory, for